eze-lopez/zoomcamp25/README.md

 ## STACK

 - Python 3.10 version
-- Postgres 1.13 version
   - Poetry as dependency management tool
+- Postgres as app database
+  - BigQuery (GCP) will be included as database/warehouse in further modules
+- Kestra as orchestrator

 ## MAIN COMPONENTS